Classical Studies Course Offerings

-A study of the ancient Greek thinkers who began Western philosophy with a focus on Plato and Aristotle.
+A study of the ancient Greek thinkers who initiated Western philosophy.
+The course begins with the pre-Socratic philosophers and then focuses on Plato and Aristotle.
 Fall semester.

-A completion of the study of grammar, syntax and vocabulary of Greek prose and poetry.
-Readings include selections from Herodotus, Thucydides and Plato.
+Continued study of grammar, syntax and vocabulary of Greek prose and poetry.
+Readings may include selections from Herodotus, Thucydides, Plato or early Christian texts.
 Prerequisite: CLAS 112.
 Fall semester.

 This course explores ancient Greek civilization from its dawn in the second millennium B.C. to its absorption by the Roman Empire in the third century B.C.
 Key themes will include: tyranny and democracy; innovations in philosophy and science; competition through warfare and athletics; mythology, poetry and history; and new standards in art and architecture.
 This course seeks to illustrate how different our world would be without the vibrant and creative culture of ancient Greece.
 Fall semester, alternate years.

-CLAS 327 / RELS 327 Ancient Wisdom and the Modern Search for Meaning – GS 1 (Upper)
+CLAS / THRS 327 Ancient Wisdom and the Modern Search for Meaning (Adv.
+Core: CI)

 What is the good life?
 What can a person truly know?
 Is there justice in the world?
 These are some of the fundamental, universal questions of the human condition.
-Answers to these questions from the biblical tradition are most readily found in those books of the Hebrew Bible collectively known as the wisdom literature.
-This course will raise these fundamental questions and look at how the biblical wisdom literature answers them, along with similar writings from elsewhere in the ancient world as well as modern literature and film.
-As a result of this analysis, students will have the opportunity to construct a coherent and viable structure of meaning for their own life’s journey.
+This course will raise these questions and look at how the biblical wisdom literature answers them along with similar writings from elsewhere in the ancient world as well as modern literature and film.
+As a result of this analysis, students will have the opportunity to construct a coherent and viable structure of meaning for their own life journeys.

 This course allows a student and instructor to read a major classical author or text of particular interest.
-Prerequisites: instructor’s consent and approval of the associate dean of humanities and fine arts.
+Prerequisite: instructor’s consent and approval of the associate dean of humanities.